pcheek13/MorningMirror/modules/MMM-Modulebar/README.md

 Buttons have to be placed in `buttons` in the `config`.
 A button contains a unique number as a key and a set of options in the object (`{}`).

 Each button starts with it's own unique number (ex.
 "1"), then add the options needed.

+> The button that targets `module: "all"` is always rendered last so the hide/show toggle stays on the far right of the bar.

 | Option   | Description
 | -------- | -----------